RyanWoodzell/Caesar-Cipher/README.md

 ![image](https://github.com/user-attachments/assets/cbf8b829-fec5-4b45-9168-ef994d9c8369)

 After the encryption, the user is promted to enter a message they would like to decrypt, along with the associated key value.
-The program then decrypts the message based on the key value.
+The program then decrypts the message based on the key value and asks the user if they would like to run the program again.

 ![image](https://github.com/user-attachments/assets/2257ef79-8372-46ed-9aaf-9149d1b91458)